Skip to content

 data = pd.read_csv("data.csv")

-function to import data from Excel spreadsheets.
-You can specify the sheet name within the function if your spreadsheet contains multiple sheets. - Databases: For data stored in databases, pandas can interact with various database management systems through connectors.
+2. Databases: For data stored in databases, pandas can interact with various database management systems through connectors.
 These connectors might require separate installations.

 Conquering the Mess: Data Cleaning Essentials